Carlosbogo/MOOEasyTool/Readme.md

     1. Generate a random intput sample
     2. Evaluate functions and constrains to get its ourput
     3. Add the sample (input, output) to GP model
-    4. Update GPR model
+    4. Update multiGPR model
-    5. Optimize GPR's kernel hyperparameters
+    5. Optimize multiGPR's kernel hyperparameters

 3. For each iteration of the iterations:
     1. Create a searching grid of the input space.
     2. Evaluate acquisition function in the grid to get the optimum.
     3. Add the sample (input, output) to GP model
-    4. Update GPR model
+    4. Update multiGPR model
-    5. Optimize GPR's kernel hyperparameters
+    5. Optimize multiGPR's kernel hyperparameters

 ## TODO: Next task to complete